findlaycopley/PlotCNV/README.md

 An R package to create a pretty Copy Number Variant plot from a segments file

 ### Disclaimer
-This is early development so let me know if anyone finds this, likes it, or wants changes let me know!
+This is early development so let me know if anyone finds this, likes it, or wants changes!

 ## Installation